JackWillz/Projects/README.md

 **RNN - Marvel Character Generator**: An RNN model that takes the text from the Marvel Wiki entries and uses it to generate a backstory for a character.
 Results vary and still requires better tuning but an interesting introduction!

+**MCMC - Breaking the Enigma Code**: Using MCMC algorithm to break the enigma code.
+Used for creating the Medium article:

 **Data Creation - Jungle Stats per Champion**: Builds a full dataset of each League of Legends Champions average Jungle stats per ranked tier.
 First creates a dataset of match IDs for each tier, loops through this to find match JSONs then parses JSON to pull & aggregate key information.
 All performed with parallel processing.

 **Principle Component Analysis**: Exploring techniques to reduce the dimensionality of the 2012 U.S. Army Anthropometric Survey (ANSUR-2).
 Using predominantly PCA, but a small comparission to the more complex techniques of UMAP and T-SNE is also performed.